danoffsec/AIRedTeaming/README.md

 I have infosec experience in: Security design/architecting, Pen Testing, IAM, SOC, GRC, IR, and lots of little things in between.

-# AI Red Teamer Career Roadmap | created by a mix of human research and Claud :D
+# AI Red Teamer Career Roadmap | created by a mix of human research and Claude :D
 **Goal:** Become a qualified AI red teamer by 2026
 **Timeline:** 12-18 months
 **Starting Point:** Information Security Engineer with pen testing background